 The yellow Splash tour bus, the Dutch version the iconic doubledecker London buses, offers a sightseeing tour to see the city’s major monuments and to experience a “dive” into the Maas River.
 The whole experience lasts 60 minutes and costs €24.50.

 If you plan trip to the Netherlands, you can find website of fellow blogger Jan.
 For exploring more of the old continent, check out the six week European backpacking itinerary by fellow travel couple.
+See also free things to do in Amsterdam.
+And if you want to explore the capital of Netherlands as a local, make sure to check these 11 travel tips.

 HAVE YOU VISITED ROTTERDAM?